OS grid reference

 This medieval church is robust.
 It survived the explosion, and continues to be extremely well-cared for by people in surrounding villages.

 This Grade I listed, largely medieval, church with an especially tall Pembrokeshire tower, has an unusual dedication.
-Decumanus (meaning the 10th man) was born in Rhoscrowther.
+Decumanus (or Decuman, meaning the 10th man) was born in Rhoscrowther.
 Wishing to lead a life of solitude, he crossed the Severn in a coracle and landed near Dunster.
 He settled near Watchet in Somerset, where he lived the life of a hermit until his martyrdom in AD 706 ‘at the hands of a truculent fellow who cut off his head with a spade’.
 His head was eventually returned to his birthplace in Rhoscrowther.

 St Decumanus’s church has a complicated plan, which has four chapels or oratories, each built by the occupants of the four significant houses in the parish, including the remarkable, surviving tower house at Eastington.